Speelka Agent

 provider: "openai"

-api_key: "" # Set via environment variable instead for security
+apiKey: "" # Set via environment variable for security

 model: "gpt-4o"